Team-Falkor/Falkor/README.md

 ## Getting Started

-To get started with "Unnamed App", follow these steps:
+To get started with Falkor, follow these steps:

-To run "Unnamed App", you'll need to set up the following environment variables:
+To run Falkor, you'll need to set up the following environment variables:

 ### IGDB (Twitch)